sudhakar434/01/terminal/become-a-terminal-pro.md

-     grep -rl "django" /path/to/dir/     #search for string in all files grep -v 'django'    #grep for non matching lines sudo passwd #set a single char password
+     grep -rl "django" /path/to/dir/     #search for string in all files grep -v 'django'    #grep for non matching lines sudo passwd #set a single char password wc -L file  #line which is max length in file

 #### awk - programming language